 This means that if your cat frequently travels outside in hot weather, they may need extra protection from the asphalt.
 If their paws are exposed to hot surfaces long enough, it can cause serious injuries.

-In this article, we’ll take a look at a few different ways you can prevent burns on your cat’s paws when your roads and driveways start heating up.
+In this article, we look at a few different ways that you can prevent burns on your cat’s paws when the roads and driveways start heating up.

 1. Avoid the Asphalt as Much as Possible

 Therefore, your best bet is to avoid situations where your cat has to cross hot pavement.
-For instance, if your cat has to walk down a hot path after she’s been let out the front door, let her out into the grassy backyard instead.
+For instance, if your cat has to walk down a hot path after they’ve been let out the front door, let them out into the grassy backyard instead.

-Don’t put outside food or water in an area that requires crossing hot pavement.
-Don’t call your cat to come to you if they need to cross hot pavement to do it.
-Provide your cat with hiding places that don’t require crossing hot pavement.
+Don’t put outside food or water in an area that requires crossing hot pavement, don’t call your cat to come to you if they need to walk on it, and provide your cat with hiding places away from it.